 Get the Sifted Newsletter

-It’s not just kids who are benefiting from companion robots in Europe.
+It’s not just kids who are benefiting from robot startups building companions in Europe.
 In France, CareClever has developed an elder care robot called Cutii.
 This has been developed and tested at Eurasanté, a prominent healthtech cluster in Lille.
 CareClever founder and CEO Antoine Bataille believes his device will not only curb loneliness but delay degenerative diseases like Alzheimer’s (which have been linked to isolation).
 “Our main objective is to create social links with real people,” Bataille tells Sifted.

 Formerly a digital strategy expert at Parisian firm Comclever, Bataille decided to build Cutii after a trip to Silicon Valley where he saw—and bought—a Beam robot from Suitable Technologies.
 Back at home, the entrepreneur tested the teleconferencing device on his own parents (who video-called their grandkids across the world) and realised there was so much more a live-in robot could offer.